michidk/canny-edge-detector/README.md

 Use the service with any web request tool like Postman or cUrl.

+## Further Improvements

+- Setup CI lint
+- Use external uWSGI and Nginx
+- Perform the calculations in another thread (using OpenCV would also increase preformance significantly)
+- Rearchitect the application:
+  - Put image into a queue and return transaction ID instead of image directly
+  - Provide a different endpoint which, given the transaction ID, returns the processed image

 ## Examples

 ### Query (cURL)

 ```bash
 curl --location --request POST 'localhost/detect' \
 --form 'file=@"./input.png"' \